-The Peperomia dolabriformis is a shrubby succulent plant with woody stems and supple green pod-shaped foliage that gives the most visual appeal in an indoor environment.
+The Peperomia dolabriformis of the Piperaceae family is a shrubby succulent plant with woody stems and supple green pod-shaped foliage that gives the most visual appeal in an indoor environment.

 The half-inch thick leaves also have folds in the middle and these assist the Peperomia dolabriformis to regulate the amount of sunshine it receives.